iboy/phd_shadowengine_002_2012/README.md

 (4) For demonstration purposes added 'Camera Switcher', to toggle between 'Orthographic' and 'Perspective' camera types (key-bindings: <kbd>P</kbd>).

-(5) For demonstration purposes added a keyboard utility to change at run-time 'Configurable Joint' settings: set angular limits on <kbd>X</kbd>, <kbd>Y</kbd> and <kbd>Z</kbd>. (default key-bindings: <kbd>Q</kbd>, <kbd>W</kbd>, <kbd>E</kbd>).
+(5) For demonstration purposes added a keyboard utility to change at run-time 'Configurable Joint' settings: set angular limits on X, Y and Z. (default key-bindings: <kbd>Q</kbd>, <kbd>W</kbd>, <kbd>E</kbd>).
 Tweaking the 'angular motion limits' significantly changes the animatable and physics driven behaviours of the figures.
-The default settings for the main body part of the Karaghiozis figure's configurable joint's angular motion (per axis <kbd>XYZ</kbd>) is 'locked', 'limited', 'locked'.
-This stops angular motion around the <kbd>X</kbd> and <kbd>Z</kbd> axis - note he doesn't bend at the waist and the piece is always upright. 'limited', 'limited', 'locked', with no angular constraint on <kbd>Y</kbd> - lets the figure rotate on the <kbd>Y</kbd> axis (flipping) using friction and momentum.
+The default settings for the main body part of the Karaghiozis figure's configurable joint's angular motion (per axis XYZ) is 'locked', 'limited', 'locked'.
+This stops angular motion around the X and Z axis - note he doesn't bend at the waist and the piece is always upright. 'limited', 'limited', 'locked', with no angular constraint on Y - lets the figure rotate on the Y axis (flipping) using friction and momentum.
 Free, locked, locked - lets the figure somersault around.

 The Wayang Kulit needs the following setting: Limited (-10,10), free, locked.